mukhtar-github/react-advanced/README.md

 Every time you think of useEffect, think of work outside the component.
 By defaualt useEffect runs after every re-render.

-The way useEffect works is by passing a callback function, and whatever function we'll place in the callback function will run after
+The way useEffect works is by passing in the callback function, and whatever function we place inside the callback function will run after every render.

 ### useEffect and Conditional Rendering